 - Dr. Vanderlip received the Annual Distinguished Service Award from The Collie Review in 1985, awarded to the person voted to have done the most for the benefit and improvement of the Collie breed.

-- Clinical Veterinarian for the University of California at San Diego, School of Medicine and researcher and collaborator in reproductive medicine with the Zoological Society of San Diego (1981-1989)
+- Clinical Veterinarian for the University of California at San Diego, School of Medicine and researcher and collaborator in reproductive medicine with the Zoological Society of San Diego, the Salk Institute, and Cornell University (1981-1989)

 - Veterinary consultant for various research institutions, including The Salk Institute and Scripps Research Institute.
 Dr. Vanderlip also served as a surgical consultant for surgical equipment companies, helping train physicians in endoscopy and the use of endoscopic equipment (1981-1994)